 Study and practice of basic group counseling theories and dynamics with emphasis on techniques and application; ethical responsibility and current trends with experiential opportunities provided.
-Prerequisite(s): CSDV 600, 601 and 602.
+Prerequisite(s): Admission to CSDV or permission of the instructor.

 607. Appraisal of the Individual (3).